Amy Crawford, mindful founder of The Holistic Ingredient

 3. How has meditation supported you in your professional life?

-Meditation is now a significant part of my professional life given the therapy I provide (which includes meditation and reiki healing).
-Given the healing nature of my work it is vital that my energies remain in the present such that I am intuitively aware and centred.
-Having said that I am currently wearing a number of work-related hats that pull me in very different directions and threaten to send me off-kilter.
+Meditation is now a significant part of my professional life.
+Given the healing nature of my work, which includes meditation and reiki healing, it is vital that my energies remain in the present such that I am intuitively aware and centred.
+Having said that, I am currently wearing a number of work-related hats that pull me in very different directions and threaten to send me off-kilter.
 It is for this reason also that I commit to a meditation practise.

 4. What are the biggest obstacles to your practice?

 Without question, my personality!
 I spent the first 18 years of my working life sprinting from one thing to another.
-Huge expectations on myself meant nothing was ever good enough and more could always be achieved.
-I’m a big picture, visionary thinker – I get an idea in my head and very quickly it magnifies in all directions creating awesome opportunities in my mind but also threatening to smother me with (self-inflicted) pressure.
-I am having to be very mindful of this during the relatively early stage in my career transformation.
-I have to consciously force myself to slow down and breath.
+Huge expectations of myself meant nothing was ever good enough and more could always be achieved.
+I’m a big picture, visionary thinker.
+I get an idea in my head and very quickly it magnifies in all directions.
+It creates awesome opportunities in my mind but also threatens to smother me with (self-inflicted) pressure.
+I am having to be very mindful of this during the relatively early stage of my career transformation, consciously forcing myself to slow down and breathe.
 It’s a hard habit to break.

 5. What is a quote that inspires you?

-My favourite quote at the moment is by Howard Thurman, “”Don’t ask yourself what the world needs.
+My favourite quote at the moment is by Howard Thurman: “Don’t ask yourself what the world needs.
 Ask yourself what makes you come alive and then go do that.
 Because what the world needs is people who have come alive.”
-This totally resonates with me – for the first time in my life I am working in an area that fills me with absolute passion and joy.
-I am working very hard at helping others find what it is that makes them come alive.
+This totally resonates with me.
+For the first time in my life, I am working in an area that fills me with absolute passion and joy.
+Through The Holistic Ingredient, I am working very hard at helping others find what it is that makes them come alive.